Our purpose and strategy

 It was only when the owner revealed that the dress was actually blue and black that the observer got a definitive answer.
 It’s the same principle for quantum computing; a qubit can represent multiple options at the same time on the journey to a definitive answer.
 This ability, known as superposition, is the key that enables quantum computers to operate differently to classical computers.

 As impressive as that sounds a single qubit only represents a single variable.
 To solve multi-variable problems, you need many qubits to represent many variables.
 Linking qubits together is called entanglement, and means that a change in one qubit is automatically reflected in the other connected qubits.
 This enables what’s known as exponential scale of processing.
+For example, Google's new quantum chip Willow, can perform complex calculations in minutes that would take the world's largest supercomputer 10 septillion years, potentially revolutionizing fields like AI, medicine, and energy.2

 But with these entangled qubits all connected, you still need to find an answer to the problem you are trying to solve and this is where inference comes into play.
 Inference amplifies or cancels out potential combinations or probabilities to help reveal the desired answer.